microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 1. DMF Drivers consist of zero or more (usually more than zero) instantiated Modules.

-2. There may or may not be Client Driver specific code that interacts with the instantiated Modules.
+2. There may or may not be Client Driver-specific code that interacts with the instantiated Modules.

-3. DMF Drivers are WDF Drivers that add the DMF framework by adding a few extra steps when the Client Driver creates its WDFDEVICE.
+3. DMF Drivers are WDF Drivers that incorporate the DMF framework by adding a few extra steps when the Client Driver creates its WDFDEVICE.

-4. Using predefined macros, it is possible to easily create a DMF Driver without writing any of the code to initialize the driver and/or the Client Driver's WDFDEVICE.
+4. Using predefined macros, you can easily create a DMF Driver without writing any of the code to initialize the driver and/or the Client Driver's WDFDEVICE.

-5. DMF Drivers can be any type of device driver including Function Driver, Filter Driver, Bus Driver, Kernel Mode Driver or User Mode Drivers.
+5. DMF Drivers can be any type of device driver, including Function Driver, Filter Driver, Bus Driver, Kernel-mode Driver, or User-mode Driver.

 6. A Client Driver can instantiate any number of Modules.